SchoolOfCode/workshop_array_methods/README.md

 - 60
 - 90

 👉 3a.
-Declare four new variables, one for each of the above numbers.
-Use the `.some()` method to assign a value of true or false (a boolean) to each of the variables, depending on whether there is a multiple of that number in the `someNumbers` array.
+Declare four new variables, one for each of the numbers above.
+Use the `.some()` method to assign a value of true or false (a boolean) to each of the variables, depending on whether there is at least one multiple of that number in the `someNumbers` array.

 ## Task 4 - Every, Find, Find Index